provide the essential

 My other, shorter duration (one-to-four day) courses are described in next page of this

-The next public offering of the Missile Design and System Engineering course is a short course in Atlanta, GA during November
+The next public offering of the Missile Design and System Engineering course will be held in Columbia, MD during February

 I am very pleased with the success of my year 2012 textbook, Missile Design and System Engineering.
 It